ZATU644~a

 Pre-firing "potters' mark" from Tomb 23 and Tomb 85 at HK6 (Elite Cemetery) in Hierakonpolis

 HK6 Tomb 23 is the largest known tomb of the Naqada IIB period.
-Scraps of human bone found in and to the east and southeast of Tomb 23 suggest that three individuals (all adults, one female) were originally buried in it.
 The special columned area called an offering chapel at Tomb 23 deposited a human vertebra with cut marks indicative of decapitation.
+Tomb 23 was burned probably not too long after it was built, as charred matting still adheres to some of the fence posts.

 HK6 Tomb 85 was essentially empty and its contents widely scattered.
 Pottery recovered in the tomb’s vicinity points to the Naqada IIB period.